ioccc-src/winner/1993/schnitzi/README.md

         make all

-[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed this to not segfault when no file is specified or the file cannot be opened for reading. he also made this use `fgets()` not `gets()` to make it safer.
+[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed this to not segfault when no file is specified or the file cannot be opened for reading.
+He also made this use `fgets()` not `gets()` to make it safer.
 Thank you Cody for your assistance!